khdc-me/classroom/buildingresfulpythonwebservices/README.md

 ## NOTES:
 * Book examples use the built-in python's built-in `venv` for creating and managing virtual environments and packages.
 I've chosen to use pipenv instead.

+* Stopped using this book b/c there are errors in the examples and was unable to proceed past the 2nd chapter.
+Created issues in the code's GH repo but have gotten no responses.
+Am now working w/ another book.